google/gov-meetings-made-searchable/README.md

 publish content from videos public meetings and hearings.

+#### app-engine-front-end
+This is a Google App Engine app that provides a front end to the project.

 #### app-engine-utility-service
 This is a Google App Engine app that facilitates interaction with the Google Cloud SQL database, and provides common utilities for back end services.